mparfenchuk/React-Todo-Application-With-Typescript/README.md

 # React Todo Application with Typescript

-Project uses hooks, redux-thunk and redux-saga for examples.
+Project uses hooks, redux-thunk, redux-saga and context api for examples